keul/PyDirDuplicateFinder/docs/README.txt

 TODO
 ====

- * Work on more that a folder.
- * A way to specify filters, to skip files or directory.
+ * A way to specify filters (regexp? jolly chars?), to skip/include files or directory.
+ * A **--interactive** action to chose at every duplicate what to do.
+ * Automated test coverage.

 Credits
 =======